HeroesToolChest/HeroesDataParser/README.md

 ```
 The data file does not need to contain the gamestring properties.
 If it already contains the gamestring properties, they will be overwritten.

-The `heroesVersion` and `hdpVersion` properties must match between the data file and the gamestring file.
+The `heroesVersion`, `hdpVersion`, and `mapName` properties must match between the data file and the gamestring file.

 The gamestring file's `dataTypes` property must contain the data file's `dataType`.

+> [!NOTE]
+> The created file will have the same name as the input data file.
+> If the file name contains the locale (e.g., `enus`) but the gamestring file has a different locale, the file name will remain unchanged.

 ***